vincentjzy/OpenCorr/7_Software_with_GUI.md

-You can choose a proper section to draw ROI, and adjust its range in the axis perpendicular to the section (in dashboard).
+We can choose a proper section to draw ROI, and adjust its range in the axis perpendicular to the section (in dashboard), as shown in Figure 7.8.

 ![image](./img/gui_dvc_2.png)